fepauly/wirewatch/README.md

 ## Installation

+You can download the `wirewatch-linux` executable from the release assets!
+> Note that you might need to execute following command on Linux `chmod +x wirewatch-linux` 😊

-You can install it from source via CMake using gcc compiler:
+Or you can install it from source via CMake using gcc compiler:

 ```
 git clone https://github.com/fepauly/wirewatch.git